corpus-christi/corpus-christi/doc/develop.md

 ### Database Connection

-The values that you supply for Postgres user, password, host, etc. should match the values supplied in the `api/private.py` file.
-A default file is included with the CC repository that should work with the default configuration.
-Update it as appropriate for your use case.
+The API server needs access to the configuration details for things like the database connection, various security keys, and the like.
+CC stores these things in a "dot-env" file, so-called because it lives in a file called `.env` in the top-level server directory (`api`).

+The repository contains a sample file called `sample.env`.
+You should copy this into a new file, `api/.env` and update it to match your configuration.

+**IMPORTANT** These details must _never_ be committed to revision control!
 If you are configuring CC for production use,
-*do not* commit the updated `private.py` file to a public Git repository!
+*do not* commit your `.env` file to a public repository!
-In an attempt to avoid accidental commits of private data,
+To help avoid accidental commits,
-`private.py` is listed in the CC `.gitignore` file.
+`.env` is listed in the CC `.gitignore` file.
-Still, use caution!
+Still, **use caution**!

 When you need to set up the email services for the server, if we choose the Gmail services, replace the `EMAIL_USERNAME` and `EMAIL_PASSWORD` with your personal email user-name and password.